hartmutlentz/TemporalNetworkAccessibility/README.md

 Please cite this reference, if you use the software.

 This software has been written for **Python 3**.
-If you are using Python 2, please choose the branch *for Python2* on this website.
+If you are using Python 2, please choose the branch *forPython2* on this website.

 ## Using the Software
 To compute the results of the paper, you only need the class *AdjMatrixSequence*.